Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

-\introparagraph{Preprocessing Phase} We first process the input relations such that we remove any dangling tuples.
+\introparagraph{Preprocessing Phase} We first process the input relations by removing dangling\footnote{\revb{A tuple $t \in R_\ell(\bx_\ell)$ is said to be dangling if $R_1(\bx_1) \Join \dots \Join R_{\ell-1}(\bx_{\ell-1}) \Join t \Join R_{\ell+1}(\bx_{\ell+1}) \Join \dots R_n(\bx_n)$ is empty.}} tuples.
 During the preprocessing phase, we will store the input relations as a hash map and sort the valuations for $x$ in increasing order of their degree. {Using any comparison based sorting technique requires $\Omega(|D| \log |D|)$ time in general.
-Thus, if we wish to remove the $\log |D|$ factor, we must use non-comparison based sorting algorithms.
-In this paper, we will use count sort~\cite{cormen2009introduction} which has complexity $O(|D| + r)$ where $r$ is the range of the non-negative key values.
+Thus, if we wish to remove the $\log |D|$ factor, we must use non-comparison-based sorting algorithms.
+In this paper, we will use count sort~\cite{cormen2009introduction}, which has complexity $O(|D| + r)$ where $r$ is the range of the non-negative key values.
 However, we need to ensure that all relations in the database $D$ satisfy the bounded range requirement.
 This can be easily accomplished by introducing a bijective function $f: \domain(D) \rightarrow \{1, 2, \dots, |D|\}$ that maps all values in the active domain of the database to some integer between $1$ and $|D|$ (both inclusive).
-Both $f$ and its inverse $f^{-1}$ can be stored as hash tables as follows: suppose there is a counter $c \leftarrow 1$.
+Both $f$ and its inverse $f^{-1}$ can be stored as hash tables: suppose there is a counter $c \leftarrow 1$.
 We perform a linear pass over the database and check if some value $v \in \domain(D)$ has been mapped or not (by checking if there exists an entry $f(v)$).
 If not, we set $f(v) = c, f^{-1}(c) = v$ and increment $c$.
 Once the hash tables $f$ and $f^{-1}$ have been created, we modify the input relation $R$ (and $S$ similarly) by replacing every tuple $t \in R$ with tuple $t' = f(t)$.
 Since the mapping is a relabeling scheme, such a transformation preserves the degree of all the values.
 The codomain of $f$ is also equipped with a total order $\preceq$ (we will use $\leq$).
-Note that $f$ is not an order-preserving transformation in general but this property is not required in any of our algorithms.}
+Note that $f$ is not an order-preserving transformation in general, but our algorithms do not require this property.}